Kissy/practical-thoughts/content/posts/containers-best-practices.md

 ### 1.1 Expose a liveness probe

-The liveness probe should always return success to indicate the application is running.
-Dependent third party services like database or APIs are not monitoring in the liveness probe but in the readiness probe.
+The liveness probe should always return success to indicate the application is running.[^1] Third party services like database or REST APIs are not monitored in the liveness probe but are handled in the readiness probe.

 _Slow starting application are handled using startup period delay mechanism._

 ### 1.2 Expose a readiness probe

 The readiness probe monitor required third party services and indicate if the application is able to process requests or note.
-A failing dependent service must not crash the application, but mark the readiness probe as down and periodically retries checking the failing service.
+A failing dependent service must not crash the application, but mark the readiness probe as down and periodically retries checking the failing service.[^2]

-_Readiness and liveness probes should be different._
+_Readiness and liveness probes should be different.[^3]_

 ### 1.3 Crash on fatal error

 Unrecoverable errors must led to application crash and exit the process.
 Do not use liveness probe to signal crashing application.

-### 1.4 Efficient centralized logging
+### 1.4 Efficient centralised logging

-The best practice is _passive logging_ where the application is unaware of the logging infrastructure and write logs to `stdout` and `stderr`.
+The best practice is _passive logging_ where the application is unaware of the logging infrastructure and write logs to `stdout` and `stderr`.[^4]
+The infrastructure will be in charge of forwarding the logs to an external service.

 The second option is _active logging_ where the application directly sends logs into a logs aggregator service.